 Blood in urine or semen

-People who frequently have urinary tract infections should have their prostate checked.
+Men who frequently suffer from urinary tract infections should have their prostate checked.

-An enlarged prostate will cause some blood in the urine or semen.
-This is due to an infection in the prostate.
+An enlarged prostate gland will cause some blood in the urine or semen.
+This is due to an infection in the prostate gland.

 Erectile dysfunction

-An enlarged prostate does not cause erectile dysfunction, but it can certainly affect the length of time it takes to get and maintain an erection.
+An enlarged prostate does not cause erectile dysfunction, but it can certainly affect the time it takes to maintain an erection.
 This health problem usually develops gradually.
 It may take longer or require more stimulation to get an erection.

 Urinary tract infection

-People who frequently suffer from urinary tract infections should have their prostate checked.
-Because bacteria that cause urinary tract infections can invade the prostate and cause acute prostatitis.
+Men who frequently suffer from urinary tract infections should have their prostate checked.
+This is because bacteria that cause urinary tract infections can invade the prostate and cause acute prostatitis.

 Source link